marijnh/Eloquent-JavaScript/06_object.md

 can loop over several kinds of data structures.
 This is another case of polymorphism—such loops expect the data structure to expose a specific interface, which arrays and strings do.
-And we can also add this interface to your own objects!
+And we can also add this interface to our own objects!
 But before we can do that, we need to know what symbols are.

 ## Symbols